pribault/libsocket/README.md

 # libsocket

-low level C/C++ communication library
+low level C/C++ communication library, working with tcp/udp and ipv4/ipv6.

-This library has been built in the scope of scholar projects and is coded under 42 school's norme.
+This library has been built at 42's school and is under its norm.
+This branch is using the libft to avoid forbidden function use.